gabors-data-analysis/gabors-data-analysis.github.io/_pages/dat_airline-tickets-usa.md

 This is a  README file for the `airline-tickets-usa` dataset.
 Used in case study `22A How does a merger between airlines affect prices?`

-## The merger

-* American Airlines filed for bankruptcy in November 2011.
-* US Airways, a competitor, announced its intent to take over American Airlines in 2012.
-* After years of legal and regulatory deliberations, the merger was allowed in April 2015.
-The reservation systems of American and US Airways were merged in the second half of 2015.

-## The data setup

-* Our data comes from a very large database maintained by the Department of Transportation (DB1B data).
-* It is a 10\% sample of all tickets sold on the U.S. market taken in each quarter, starting with 2010.
-* The unit of observation in the data is an airline ticket.
-For confidentiality reasons, the date of each flight is unknown in the data -- only the quarter is known.
-* The variables include the airports visited including the origin and all subsequent airports, ticket price, number of passengers and airline.
-* The data we use is another example of Big Data.
-It comes from automatic ticketing system, it is complicated in nature, and it is very large.
-For a single quarter, the raw data on tickets has about 3-3.5 million observations.
-The total data used for the case study has the size of around 15GB.

 ## Data source

 [Airline Origin and Destination Survey (DB1B)](https://www.transtats.bts.gov/DatabaseInfo.asp?DB_ID=125)